Geriatric Pet Care

 After the passing of your pet, we will provide an impression of your pet’s paw at no additional charge if you desire.
 We will leave the impression with instructions on how to bake and harden.

-For those wishing cremation for the pet, we want you to have the peace of mind in knowing that we only use the services of The Pet Loss Center of Melbourne, FL.
-We will transport your departed pet to The Pet Loss Center for the cremation service you select.
+For those wishing cremation for the pet, we want you to have the peace of mind in knowing that we only use the services of Pet Passages of Melbourne, FL.
+We will transport your departed pet to Pet Passages for the cremation service you select.
 The options are as follows:

 - Communal Cremation: multiple animals are cremated together and the remains are scattered in a designated area.
 With this method, there is no way to have any portion of your pets ashes returned to you.

 - Private Cremation: pets are cremated individually and remains are placed in an urn of your choosing.
 We assure you that there is no possibility of mixing of remains with other pets.
 In general, owners pick up their pets remains once they have been cremated, but a home delivery may be scheduled for an additional fee.
 We can review urn options in advance or at the time of the euthanasia.

 Pet Passages will treat you and your pet with the compassion and respect any family should be given upon the death of a very special member of the family.
 They will help to guide you through the grief process that follows such a loss and provide you with many options for memorializing your beloved companion, including memorial service options, urns for your pet’s ashes and personalized memorial pieces.
 We encourage you to visit their website for additional information.

 If your pet passes away at home, you may also contact Pet Passages to arrange for aftercare.
 Their phone number is 321-254-3333.